Class: Zebra_Form

 - an associative array with customized properties for the client-side validation;

-In this last case, the available properties are: - scroll_to_error, boolean, TRUE or FALSE
+In this last case, the available properties are:- close_tips, boolean, TRUE or FALSE

 Specifies whether the tips with error messages should have a "close" button